bdqnghi/GAN_api_learning/README.md

 * **emb_dim**: size of the input embeddings, now default is 50, 50 is also the recommended size to get a good performance.
 * **identical_dict_path**: path to the synthetic dictionary.
 Since we're based on class and method name to induce a synthetic dictionary for the refinement, it need to be precalculated and store to somewhere first, otherwise the computation will be slow if the size of the 2 input embeddings is large.
 * **dico_eval**: path to the evaluation dictionary
-* If the discriminator loss reach 0.35, it's a good sign that the model converges, more training may not affect much.
+* If the discriminator loss reaches 0.35, it's a good sign that the model converges, more training may not affect much.

 ### Evaluate cross-lingual embeddings (CPU|GPU)